Force over Distance: Chapter 18

 “Long day.”
 Young tried to keep his unease off his face.

-“And on that note,” Rush said, looking up at Brody, “I suggest you keep pouring.”
+“And on that note,” Rush looked up at Brody, “I suggest you keep pouring.”

 “Maybe leave the bottle.”
 Young kept his voice mild.

-Brody took a half-step back.
-“Well, uh, we don’t have a lot of bottles.”
+Brody took a step back.
+“We don’t have a lot of bottles.”

-“If you’re thankful,” Rush began, with that spun-sugar tone that sent chills down Young’s spine, “that your temporal reference frame is in continuity with the hull of this ship, and hence, reality, as it’s colloquially understood, you will, at a minimum, keep pouring.”
+“If you’re thankful,” Rush began, with a spun-sugar tone that crept down Young’s spine, “that your temporal reference frame is in continuity with the hull of this ship, and hence, reality itself, y’will, at a minimum, keep pouring.”
+The man’s thoughts spiraled back into their usual fiery cyclone.

-Young slid his cup in Brody’s direction and did his best not to look at Rush, who had spiraled straight back into his usual edgy, anxious thought-cyclone.
+Young slid his cup in Brody’s direction and did his best not to look at his chief scientist.

 “Contemporaneous reference frames for all!”
 Park lifted her cup, her voice loud and determined.

 “Yeah, baby.”
-Greer touched his cup to hers with the subtle click of metal-on-metal.
+Greer touched his cup to hers with a subtle click.
 “It’s how we do.”
-He angled his cup toward Rush, who raised his eyebrows in acknowledgment.
+He angled his cup toward Rush.

 A little life seeped back into the room.

-Volker did a double take at the exchange.
-“C’mon man,” he said, looking at Greer.
-“You do one time loop with the guy and—you guys bonded?”
+“C’mon man,” Volker said, looking at Greer.
+“You do one time loop with the guy and, what, you bonded?”

-“Twenty-eight rounds through asynchronous reference frames with partial spatial tethering’ll do that.”
+“Twenty-eight rounds through asynchronous reference frames with partial spatial tethering’ll leave a mark,” Greer admitted.

 Rush shot Greer an impressed look.